 At the end of January 1945, the warship headed back to the Caribbean coast of South America where she screened the new aircraft carrier Bon Homme Richard (CV-31) during her shakedown cruise.
 In the course of that mission, Bainbridge sustained significant hull damage on 14 February when a practice torpedo struck her accidentally while she was serving as a target for torpedo planes.
 That damage was quickly repaired at Trinidad; but, soon after she returned to sea late in February, the destroyer suffered an explosion in her paint locker.
 This misfortune sent her into port at San Juan, P.R., where she remained through March and most of April.
 Although she was repaired and was kept on active duty for several more months, the accumulated damage combined with her advanced age and the winding down of the war really signalled the end of her long Navy career.
 Bainbridge returned north to Norfolk in May, and she visited Casco Bay, Maine, later in the month for two weeks of refresher training.

 In June, however, she received orders to report to the Philadelphia Navy Yard for final disposition.
 On 21 July 1945, Bainbridge was decommissioned at the Philadelphia Navy Yard.
-Her name was struck form the Naval Vessel Register on 13 August 1945, and she was sold for scrapping to the Boston Metal Salvage Co., of Baltimore, Md., on 30 November 1945.
+Her name was struck form the Navy List on 13 August 1945, and she was sold for scrapping to the Boston Metal Salvage Co., of Baltimore, Md., on 30 November 1945.
 Resold on 31 December 1945, she was ultimately scrapped by the Northern Metal Co. in November 1947.